 Despite climbing’s long history and popularity in the park, Yosemite offers limited opportunities to learn about the sport.
 Seasonal donor-supported programs, such as Ask a Climber, provide an initial introduction, but the park lacks year-round, centrally located resources for the climbing-curious.

-Your support will help lay the groundwork for a potential new educational resource, with value for anyone interested in climbing.
+Your support helped lay the groundwork for a new educational resource, with value for anyone interested in climbing.

-Partnering with Yosemite National Park, American Alpine Club and Yosemite Climbing Association
+Completed in partnership with Yosemite National Park, American Alpine Club and Yosemite Climbing Association.